Rich Communication Services: Launch history

-Apple maintains a global list of carriers that support Universal Profile RCS messaging in Messages (Apple).
+Apple maintains a global list of carriers, identifying those that support Universal Profile RCS messaging in Messages (Apple).
 These carriers that support RCS Person-to-Person (P2P) do not necessarily support RCS Business Messages, also known as Application-to-Person (A2P).
-Google Messages supports RCS with these carriers, and additionally supports RCS for all users globally, provided directly by Google Jibe if the carrier does not offer RCS, also known as Google Guest.
+Google Messages supports RCS with these carriers.
 The GSMA states that Universal Profile support is optional in 4G, but mandatory in 5G networks and devices.